 His owners end goal is to rely solely on hemp oil and for Monty to be on no medication.
 Here’s a note from Monty’s owner, Olivia:

 “Having Monty on so much medication didn’t feel right, especially as it wasn’t solving the problem.
 I’ve never had to have a dog on this much medication so looked for an alternative option as soon as I could.

 I can’t even express how thankful I am to have found this company and for their amazing hemp oil.
 It has honestly saved my dog, I only wish I knew of it before I even went to the vets and never started him on medication.
 We had to wait 3 months for the one drug to take effect and are now having it to reduce it a pill at a time each month.

 I’m so glad he’s happy and back to his old self, he used to have a fit every 11 days on medication alone which was so heartbreaking to see, it really knocked him about and he lost all confidence.

-Since he’s been having CBD oil he’s not had one fit, all his anxieties are gone, he’s back to his old cheeky loving self.
+Since he’s been having hemp oil he’s not had one fit, all his anxieties are gone, he’s back to his old cheeky loving self.
 It’s now been 100 days since his last fit, which is just amazing!!
-Can’t recommend CBD oil enough, honestly, it's saved my dog and in turn saved me”
+Can’t recommend hemp oil enough, honestly, it's saved my dog and in turn, saved me”

 If you have a success story to share with us then please get in touch!

-CBD oil is a safe and natural supplement that be used alongside some medications and interact with others.
-Hopefully, this blog has made it clear which drugs to avoid using large doses of CBD oil with.
+Hemp oil is a safe and natural supplement that be used alongside some medications and interact with others.
+Hopefully, this blog has made it clear which drugs to avoid using large doses of hemp oil with.
 Remember if you’re not sure always ask your vet or a specialist.